 Fees for the later years have not yet been confirmed but please note that these may be different from the pre-clinical fees.
 Clinical fees are charged in years 4 to 6.
-As a guide, these are the annual fees for students who will complete the pre-clinical stage of their course and progress to the clinical years in 2021.
+As a guide, these are the annual fees for students who will complete the pre-clinical stage of their course and progress to the clinical years in 2022.
+Please note that these fees apply to continuing students only.